 2. Select the Scheduler tab in the Backup Settings window.

 3. Select a backup schedule depending on needs, and you can see there are 4 Scheduled Modes.

 One-time-only mode: set a specific time to run the backup only once.

 Set a time point to perform the backup task once a day.

-Weekly mode：set a specific day of a week to run the backup.
+Weekly mode: set a specific day of the week to run the backup.

-Monthly mode：set a specific day of a month to run the backup.
+Monthly mode: set a specific day of the month to run the backup.